IBM/ubiquity/README.md

 Moving forward, we will leverage Docker or K8s specific mechanisms to achieving high-availability by running the Ubiquity service in containers or a pod.

-### Ubiquity Service Access to IBM Spectrum Scale CLI
-Currently there are 2 different ways for Ubiquity to manage volumes in IBM Spectrum Scale.
- * Direct access - In this setup, Ubiquity will directly call the IBM Spectrum Scale CLI (e.g., 'mm' commands).
-This means that Ubiquity must be deployed on a node that can directly call the CLI.
- * ssh - In this setup, Ubiquity uses ssh to call the IBM Spectrum Scale CLI that is deployed on another node.
-This avoids the need to run Ubiquity on a node that is part of the IBM Spectrum Scale cluster.
-For example, this would also allow Ubiquity to run in a container.

 ## Roadmap

  * Support OpenStack Manila storage back-end
  * Add explicit instructions on use of certificates to secure communication between plugins and Ubiquity service
  * API for updating volumes
- * Additional options to expore more features of Spectrum Scale, including use of the Spectrum Scale REST API.
+ * Additional options to explore more features of Spectrum Scale, including use of the Spectrum Scale REST API.
  * Containerization of Ubiquity for Docker and Kubernetes
  * Support for additional IBM storage systems
  * Support for CloudFoundry